VerifyTests/Verify/docs/mdsource/comparer.source.md

 Using a custom comparer can be helpful when a result has changed, but not enough to fail verification.
 For example when rendering images/forms on different operating systems.

-For samples purposes an image difference hash algorithm from the [ImageHash project](https://github.com/pgrho/phash) will be used:
+For samples purposes only the image sizes will be compared:

 snippet: ImageComparer